Simulation-Based Prior Knowledge Elicitation for Parametric Bayesian Models: Competing interests:

 \subsubsection{Case Study 2: GLMs --- Binomial model}

-To setup the learning algorithm, the following algorithm parameters are used: $B=2^8$, $E=1,000$, $S_E=300$, $S_M=200$, and an exponential learning rate schedule that decays every $18$ steps with a base of $0.95$.
-The initial learning rate is set to $\phi^0=0.01$, and the minimum learning rate is $\phi^{\min}=10^{-3}$.
+To setup the learning algorithm, the following algorithm parameters are used: $B=2^8$, $E=600$, $S=300$, and an exponential learning rate schedule that decays every $5$ steps with a base of $0.90$.
+The initial learning rate is set to $\phi^0=0.01$, and the minimum learning rate is $\phi^{\min}=10^{-5}$.
+To instantiate the optimization process the hyperparameter $\lambda$ are randomly initialized: $\mu_k \sim \text{Normal}(0,1)$ and $\log \sigma_k \sim \text{Uniform}(-2, -3)$.
 To improve gradient-based learning, we divide the continuous predictor by its standard deviation and use this scaled predictor in the optimization process.
+In total the learning algorithm need 23.28 minutes to finish.
 Figure \ref{fig:conv-diag-binom} depicts the convergence diagnostics of the optimization results.